techgod/Android-Pro-Course/Week 2/assignments/README.md

 To get started, create a new project in Android Studio.

 Your week 2 assignment is based on XML Layouts.
 Your task is to design a layout of your own. <br>
-**You're given full freedom in choosing what you want to make.
-There is no right or wrong in this assignment.**
+**You're given full freedom in choosing what you want to make.** Yep...you can literally make anything you want!
+But...have a look at the guidelines first...there's always some fineprint.
+XD

-**Here are some important guidelines you should follow: **
+**Guidelines:**

 - Include atleast the following 4 types of views in your app:<br>
   - TextView